-Identify hotspots and risky commits in your code
+Identify hotspots in your code

 ALM Octane uses commit information to help you, the developer, identify hotspots in the code.
 Once identified, you can minimize risks associated with updating the code.